Asynchronous Exclusive Selection

 \section{Abstract}

-An asynchronous system of $n$ processes prone to crashes, along with a number of shared read-write registers, is the distributed setting.
-We consider assigning integer numbers to processes in an exclusive manner, in the sense that no integer is assigned to two distinct processes.
-In the problem called Renaming, any $k\le n$ processes, which hold original names from a range $[N]=\{1,\ldots,N\}$, contend to acquire unique integers in a smaller range~$[M]$ as new names using some~$r$ auxiliary shared registers.
-We develop a wait-free $(k,N)$-renaming solution operating in $\cO(\log k (\log N + \log k\log\log N))$ local steps, for $M=\cO(k)$, and with $r=\cO(k\log(N/k))$ auxiliary registers.
-Our approach is based on having processes traverse paths in graphs with suitable expansion properties, where names represent nodes and processes compete for the name of each visited node.
-We develop a wait-free $k$-renaming algorithm operating in $\cO(k)$ time, with $M=2k-1$ and with $r=\cO(k^2)$ registers.
-We develop an almost adaptive wait-free $N$-renaming algorithm, with $N$ known, operating in $\cO(\log^2 k (\log N + \log k\log\log N))$ time, with $M=\cO(k)$ and with $r=\cO(n\log(N/n))$ registers.
-We give a fully adaptive solution of Renaming, with neither $k$ nor $N$ known, having $M=8k-\lg k-1$ as the bound on new names, operating in~$\cO(k)$ steps and using $\cO(n^2)$ registers.
-As regards lower bounds, we show that a wait-free solution of Renaming requires $1+\min\{k-2,\log_{2r} \frac{N}{2M}\}$ steps in the worst case.
-We apply renaming algorithms to obtain solutions to a problem called Store\&Collect, which is about operations of storing and collecting under additional requirements.
-In particular, when both $k$ and $N$ are known, then storing can be performed in $\cO(\log k (\log N + \log k\log\log N))$ steps and collecting in $\cO(k)$ steps, with $r=\cO(k\log(N/k))$ registers.
-Additionally, when $N=\poly(n)$ is known but $k$ is not, then storing takes $\cO(\log^2 k (\log n + \log k\log\log n))$ steps and collecting $\cO(k)$ steps, with $\cO(n\log n)$ registers.
+We consider the task of assigning unique integers to a group of processes in an asynchronous distributed system of a total of $n$ processes prone to crashes that communicate through shared read-write registers.
+In the Renaming problem, an arbitrary group of $k\le n$ processes that hold the original names from a range $[N]=\{1,\ldots,N\}$, contend to acquire unique integers in a smaller range~$[M]$ as new names using some~$r$ auxiliary shared registers.
+We develop a wait-free $(k,N)$-renaming solution, where both $k$ and $N$ are known, operating in $\cO(\log k (\log N + \log k\log^* \frac{N}{k}))$ local steps, for $M=\cO(k)$, and with $r=\cO(k\log\frac{N}{k})$ auxiliary registers.
+We give a wait-free $N$-renaming algorithm, where $N$ is known, operating in $\cO(\log^2 k \,(\log N + \log k\log^\ast N))$ local steps, with $M=\cO(k)$ and with $r=\cO(n\log\frac{N}{n})$ registers.
+We develop a wait-free $k$-renaming algorithm, where $k$ known, operating in $\cO(k)$ time, for $M=2k-1$ and with $r=\cO(k^2)$ registers.
+We give an adaptive wait-free solution of Renaming, where neither $k$ nor $N$ is known, having $M=8k-\lg k-1$ as a bound on the range of new names, which operates in~$\cO(k)$ local steps and uses $r=\cO(n^2)$ registers.
+As a lower bound, we show that a wait-free solution to Renaming requires $1+\min\{k-2,\lfloor\log_{2r} \frac{N}{M+k-1}\rfloor\}$ steps in the worst case.
+We apply renaming algorithms to obtain solutions to Store\&Collect problem, which is about a group of $k\le n$ processes with the original names in a range $[N]$ proposing individual values (operation \texttt{Store}) and returning a view of all proposed values (operation \texttt{Collect}), while using some $r$ auxiliary shared read-write registers.
+We show that if a known $N$ is polynomial in~$n$, then storing can be performed in $\cO(\log^3 n \log^\ast n)$ local steps and collecting in $\cO(k)$ local steps with $\cO(n\log n)$ shared read-write registers.